-This tutorial will show you how you can set your Raspberry PI up as a scanner server by using the SANE Software.
+This tutorial will show you how you can set up your Raspberry Pi as a scanner server by using the SANE software.

 For those who have never heard of this software before, SANE stands for Scanner Access Now Easy.
 This software acts as a standardized way for accessing scanners.

 Within this guide, you will learn how to use SANE to talk with a supported scanner connected to your Raspberry Pi.

 We will even show you how to take this a step further by turning your Raspberry Pi into a scanner server, allowing you to scan documents from an unconnected computer.

 Setting your Pi up as a scanner server is a great way to modernize your aging scanner.
 For example, instead of buying a Wi-Fi enabled scanner you can instead introduce that functionality by using a device like the Raspberry Pi Zero.